fgregg/fgregg.github.io/_posts/2024-03-30-fun-and-democracy.md

-Nathan Schneider's new book [*Governable Spaces*](https://nathanschneider.info/books/governable-spaces/_) revolves around the key observation that online associational life is typically authoritarian, what he calls "implicit feudalism."
+Nathan Schneider's new book [*Governable Spaces*](https://nathanschneider.info/books/governable-spaces/_) revolves around the key observation that online associational life is typically authoritarian in its governance, what he calls "implicit feudalism."
 It's a really smart point, and Schneider does a good job tracing the authoritarian default of online spaces, where typically the founders of an online group get to make all the rules for the group, indefinitely.

 I don't really buy the grander claims that the lack of democracy online is leading us to authoritarianism offline, but Schneider doesn't really put a lot